 - Leeroy Jenkins: Since it doesn't 'think' like humans do, instead using algorithms for decision making, it can come off as this.
 It will take any opportunity it can to turn a robot into a mockingbird, regardless of whether or not it would be in its own best interests in the long run.

-- Lotus-Eater Machine: It places Simon in one when he's briefly captured by Akers in theta sublevels, and does the same to Adam Golaski throughout Transmissions.
+- Lotus-Eater Machine: It places Simon in one when he's briefly captured by Akers in Theta maintenance tunnels, and does the same to Adam Golaski throughout Transmissions.
 Many of the Proxies are implied to be going through the same thing.

 - Non-Malicious Monster: Everything it does is either as a form of self-preservation or as a means to keep some semblance of human "life" alive on Earth.
-Unfortunately, Blue and Orange Morality factor in, and it does try to kill people with its Proxies.
+Unfortunately, Blue and Orange Morality factor in, and it does kill people with its Proxies when attempting to assimilate them.
 At the end of the game, it also kills Johan Ross by way of the Leviathan, which saves Simon's life.

 - Nothing Is Scarier: At no point does the WAU actually communicate with Simon or anyone else for that matter, leaving its true thoughts and motives unknown.